MWestberg3/cs1440-text-tools/doc/Plan.md

       * print out the printedLine

   * paste(args):
-    * determine the amount of arguments
     * create empty array
-    * determine the amount of lines in the largest file
-    * for i loop in range of amtargs
+    * for i loop in range of file name array
       * safe check
-      * read file lines
+        * open file
         * append file lines to empty array
-      * if the length of the current file lines is larger than the largest file value (begins at 0) then:
-        * largestFileSize will be equal to the length of file lines
-    * for j loop in range of largest file size
+    * set variable to false
+    * number of files that are closed is 0
+    * while loop as long as NOT true:
+      * begin with empty string
-      * for k loop in the range of the array
+      * for j loop so in he range of empty array (line 121)
-        * if the length of the array at k is larger than the value of j then:
+        * create empty string
+        * so long as the file array (line 121) is not None
+          * append one line to empty string
+          * if there is an empty line, close the file and return the file as None
+        * if the files are not closed
-          * print the array at values of k and j not on a new line.
+          * print one line at a time and strip the \n
-          *
+          * if there is still more to print after the line, print a comma
+* concatenate first column to first row of each file

       * head(args):
         * if statement for if there is a "-n"
           * figure out the header value
           * splice to only have the files to open
           * for loop in range of the new args
             * safe check
               * open the file
               * for loop in range of the header
                 * print a single line
         * elif there is NO "-n"
           * header will be defaulted to 10
           * for loop in range of args
             * safe check
               * open the file
               * for loop in range of 10
                 * print a single line

       * wc(args):
         * determine amount of files
         * set variable for numberOfLines = 0
         * set variable for numberOfCharacters = 0
         * if there is only one argument run:
           * safe check
             * open file by lines
             * assign opened file to variable (readContent)
             * for i loop in the range of new variable
               * add one to the numberOfLines variable
             * convert readContent to string
             * split string by white space
             * assign numOfCharacters to the sum characters in wordArray
             * print numberOfLines, numberOfWords, numberOfCharacters, and file name
             *
         * else if there is more than one:
         * otherwise:

         * grep(args):
           * create a variable specifying the location of the word in array(searchWordArgIndex)
           * check if there is a '-v' flag
           * if there IS a '-v', the new word to search for is at location 1 in array not 0
         * the word to look for is specified at the location (searchWordArgIndex)
         * the files are all located AFTER the searchWordArgIndex
         * for loop in length of fileNameArray
           * safe check
             * open file
             * read the file
             * for loop in length of the file line
               * if there is not a '-v' and there was record of the searched word in line, then print the line
               * but if there is a '-v' and there was NO record of the searched word in line, the print the line
               *

         * tail(args):
           * if statement for if there is a "-n"
             * figure out 'tailer' value
             * splice to only have files to open
             * for loop in range of the new files
               * safe check
                 * open the file
                 * reverse the file
                 * only take the 'tailer' value
                 * reverse back
                 * print one line in 'tailer' at a time
           * otherwise:
             * set tailer to 10
             * run for i loop in range of args
               * safe check
                 * open file
                 * reverse file
                 * take tailer value but last 10
                 * print tail
                 * close file

+  * sort(args)
+    * determine the length of args
+    * begin array for every file
+    * for i loop (length of args)
+      * safe check
+        * open file
+        * read content
+        * add to array for every file
+        * close file
+    * sort array for every file
+    * print

 ## Phase 3: Implementation *(15%)*